 In the first year, he executed 535 trades on 154 days.
 However, over half of those trades occurred in just three months (January, June and July).
 In the second year, the taxpayer executed 180 trades on 94 days, but he traded on fewer than 10 days each month from January through June.
 In the first year, the taxpayer had $2,659,696 of gross trading receipts, and he had $349,991 for the following year.

 The Tax Court found that taxpayer didn't qualify for trader status — but didn't provide any bright-line thresholds for making this determination.
-However, it looked at earlier decisions in which the court concluded that making 189, 204, 289, 303, 313 and 372 trades in a year was insufficient to qualify for trader status, but that making 1,136 and 1,543 trades was sufficient.
+However, it looked at earlier decisions in which the court concluded that making 189, 204, 289, 303, 313 and 372 trades in a year was insufficient to qualify for trader status with IRS, but that making 1,136 and 1,543 trades was sufficient.
 Likewise, in earlier decisions, the court opined that having $754,277 of gross trading proceeds in one year was insufficient to qualify for trader status, but gross trading proceeds of nearly $15 million was sufficient.
 (Fariborz Assaderaghi, TC Memo 2014-33.)

 Traders are supposed to be in the continuous business of trading stocks.
 A multi-year commitment looks more like a business, while a one-year (or shorter) commitment looks more like an aborted investment strategy or a hobby.
 Granted, a restaurant can rise and fall in the same year, and so can your business of being a trader.
 It just doesn't look as good.